 Nothing is more important than exposing a young puppy to a variety of sounds, sights and smells.
 Because puppies develop so rapidly, there are short windows of time where socialization is most important.
 Socialization refers to the introduction of new sensory experiences and monitoring each puppy’s reaction so as not to induce fear.
 Very often praise accompanies the new object or sound to help the puppy associate the new experience with something wonderful.
 The presence of a “teacher dog”, (usually the dam) will also facilitate the puppies’ acceptance of something new and/or potentially threatening.

 Puppies born at Lancaster’s of Gold Canyon are extensively socialized from the minute they are born.
-It is one of our primary goals during the 10 weeks or so that the puppy will live here and is unique to our breeding program.
+It is one of our primary goals during the 10 weeks that the puppy will live here and is unique to our breeding program.
 Different people are invited over to meet the puppies.
 These include men and women, kids and the elderly.
 Men with beards and ladies with hats are included.
 The puppies will have a different style of music played for them every day at different volumes and they are constantly exposed to the sounds and activities of a busy household.
 They will also be introduced to cats, birds and large dogs as well as different surfaces (gravel, asphalt, tile, carpet etc).
 They will eat their meals in bowls or plates that are made of various materials and they will eat in different rooms.
 There is much more to it, but because of all of the planned variation in their routines, the puppies become confident and adaptable dogs.

 It is essential that puppies continue with their socialization curriculum.
 We strongly recommend that each puppy and his/her new family attends a reputable “puppy class” where exposure to unfamiliar dogs, people and sounds occurs.
 Puppy class also helps you and your puppy to bond with each other through the shared experience of training together.